momalab/PAPER/training/README.md

   ```

-## 7. Ensemble Model Clustering
+## 7️⃣ Ensemble Model Clustering

-### Multi-Model Clustering

 This stage performs joint clustering of convolutional parameters across an ensemble of polynomial networks using *multi-dimensional K-means*.

+### 7.1 Clustering

 The example below demonstrates clustering for two ensemble configurations with 2 and 4 models over a range of cluster sizes (`k = 64` to `k = 8192`).
-Each experiment corresponding to a specific cluster size and ensemble configuration can be executed in parallel across multiple GPUs or compute nodes to accelerate clustering and evaluation.

 ```bash
 for k in 64 128 256 512 1024 2048 4096 8192; do